Exploring Probing Questions In Customer Service: A Guide

 Active Listening: Pay close attention to the customer’s words, tone, and emotions.
 Use probing questions to seek clarification and ensure a thorough understanding of their concerns.

-Example: “I understand that you’re experiencing an issue with our product.
+Example: “I understand you’re experiencing an issue with our product.
 Could you please describe the specific steps you took before encountering the problem?”

 Example: “I can imagine this situation must be frustrating for you.
 How has it impacted your ability to complete your tasks?”